HW-PlayersPatch/Development/Info/Build 8 Change List.md

 __Hyperspace Platforms__
--Build Time 45->20sec (these took too long to setup)
----Speed 650->600 -8% (to match hw2c as they should not be faster than a probe)
+-Build Time 45->20sec (these took too long to setup) -Speed 650->600 -8% (to match hw2c as they should not be faster than a probe)

 __Missile Corvettes__
----Damage vs hw1 fighters +110% (now performs similarly vs hw1 and hw2 fighters)
+-Damage vs hw1 fighters +110% (now performs similarly vs hw1 and hw2 fighters)

 __Command Corvettes__
 -Build time 30->45sec +50% (slows down the replenishment of these powerful units)